beakerandjake/save-to-pocket/README.md

 **NOTE**: Because basic HTTP Authentication is used, all calls to the API must be made via HTTPS.
 This point probably isn't even worth mentioning because API Gateway does does not support HTTP, only HTTPS.

+To save an item you can run the `save-to-pocket` helper script.
+This script does a simple POST request to the API, and takes care of the Basic Authorization header.
+It looks for a config file located by default at `~/.save-to-pocket/config`.

 ### CLI Installation

 A helper shell script to post to your API is included in this project.
 You can install this script to your machine by including it in your PATH.
 Personally, I installed it by copying it to `/usr/local/bin`